julienyaware/CIS641-HW2-Alwana/README.md

 ## My interests

-* Data Engineering and artificial intelligence
+* Data Engineering and Artificial Intelligence
 * Web and Mobile development
 * Movies and Theatre
 * Nature